Wei Huang (黄炜)

 Bio

-I am an associate professor at Peking University.
-Previously, I was an assistant professor at Emory University and National University of Singapore.
-I also worked as a post-doc fellow at NBER in 2017.
-I got my PhD. of economics at Harvard in 2016.My research fields include public economics, labor economics, and health economics.
+I am a Professor of Economics in the National School of Development, Peking University.
+Previously, I was an Associate Professor at the same institute, and an Assistant Professor at Emory University and the National University of Singapore.
+I was also a Postdoctoral Fellow at the National Bureau of Economic Research (NBER) in 2017.
+I received my PhD in Economics from Harvard University in 2016.My research fields include public economics, labor economics, and health economics.

 Research Highlights